SergioRuyDev/springboot-microservices/README.md

 :bell: Resilience4J: Circuit Breaker, Retry, and RateLimiter Patterns.

-:bell: Test the application with React Frontend and Integrate with Backend Microservices.
+:bell: Test the application with a simple React Frontend and Integrate with Backend Microservices.

 :bell: Event-Driven Microservices using Spring boot and Kafka.